smizell/graphablejson-js/examples/follow-links/README.md

 ## Usage

+A [sample API](https://moveablejsonapi.glitch.me/) has been created for this on Glitch.
+You can navigate there and see what the API looks like.

 1. Clone this repository with `git clone https://github.com/smizell/moveablejson.git`
 1. Navigate to this directory `cd moveablejson/examples/follow-links`
 1. Install packages with `npm install`